Keep Up With McLean!

 Receive the latest news in your inbox each month.

-Joseph Stoklosa, MD, clinical director of McLean’s Psychotic Disorders Division and assistant program director of the MGH/McLean Adult Psychiatry Residency Training Program, has been awarded the prestigious 2018 Jonathan O. Cole Award.
+Joseph Stoklosa, MD, clinical director of McLean’s Center of Excellence in Psychotic Disorders and assistant program director of the MGH/McLean Adult Psychiatry Residency Training Program, has been awarded the prestigious 2018 Jonathan O. Cole Award.
 The annual award—established in 2006, thanks to a gift from the Fleetwing Charitable Foundation—honors Dr. Cole, a former McLean psychiatrist, and is intended to recognize individuals who embody many of Dr. Cole’s notable personal and professional qualities, including dedication to excellence, humility, compassion, innovation, perseverance, creativity, individuality, and a willingness to be unconventional.

 In accepting the award, Stoklosa humbly recognized the importance of the hard work of his colleagues and all that his patients give back to him.
 “I think this award is a testament to the teams I’m a part of and the people who support me,” said Stoklosa.
 “This award is really about them.”